-I am Assistant Professor of Philosophy at Nanyang Technological University.
-I am also Marie Curie International Incoming Fellow at University of Leeds, working with Aaron Meskin on experimental philosophical aesthetics.
-I got my PhD from the University of Michigan (Go Grue!) and my BA from Rutgers, the State University of New Jersey.
+I am an Assistant Professor of Philosophy at Nanyang Technological University.
+I am also a Marie Curie International Incoming Fellow at University of Leeds, working with Aaron Meskin on experimental philosophical aesthetics.
+I got my PhD from the University of Michigan and my BA from Rutgers, the State University of New Jersey.
 I used to teach at Kansas State University.

 I find teaching an effective and entertaining way to learn about new debates and to re-immerse myself in the classics.
 I have taught a variety of courses, ranging from applied ethics to metaphysics.
 I also really enjoy talking philosophy with students outside of the classroom!

 On a personal note, I often get excited about artforms that connect an artifact’s aesthetic value to its non-aesthetic function, such as photojournalism, graphic design, typography, food, and data visualization.
 Oh, people call me “Sam”, and you can too.

 Imaginative resistance refers to a phenomenon in which people resist engaging in particular prompted imaginative activities.
 Philosophers have primarily theorized about this phenomenon from the armchair.
 In this paper, we demonstrate the utility of empirical methods for investigating imaginative resistance.
 We present two studies that help to establish the psychological reality of imaginative resistance, and to uncover one factor that is significant for explaining this phenomenon but low in psychological salience: genre.
 Furthermore, our studies have the methodological upshot of showing how empirical tools can complement the predominant armchair approach to philosophical aesthetics.

 Earlier versions were presented at Aesthetic Anarchy III: Methodology of/and/in Aesthetics, National Yang Ming University of Taiwan, and the 2008 University of Buffalo Experimental Philosophy Weekend.